bmillare/dj/README.md

  * `cd` into the dj directory and run `lein repl`

+ * Define your projects (with the project.clj file) in dj/usr/src

  * `(dj.dependencies/resolve-project "project-name")` to dynamically
    load a project.

- * Note projects should be stored in dj/usr/src
+It will recursively resolve the project's dependencies.

+ * If you want to depend on other projects add `:dj/dependencies ["foo" "bar"]` where `"foo"` and `"bar"` are projects in dj/usr/src.

+ * In addition, instead of project names, you can use git urls.
+Like `"git://github.com/bmillare/dj.peg"`

 ## Useful namespaces